dereksotoasty/dereksotoasty/README.md

 - 👋 Hi, I’m @dereksotoasty
 - 👀 I’m interested in most things
 - 🌱 I’m constantly learning
-- 💞️ I’m looking to collaborate on prettymuch anything
+- 💞️ I’m looking to collaborate on pretty much anything
 - 📫 How to reach me @dereksotoasty on insta

 <!---